|Degree Level||High school diploma or equivalent; many positions require associate degree|

 Education and Training Requirements

 According to the U.S. Bureau of Labor Statistics, most head chefs begin their careers as line cooks or food preparation workers and advance to higher positions with time and experience.
 On-the-job training is a major component of most kitchens.

 Formal training in culinary arts is available through vocational schools, community colleges, culinary schools and university degree programs in hospitality.
 O*Net reports that 11 percent of chefs and head cooks have a high school diploma, while 44 percent hold an associate's degree.
 Many programs include an apprenticeship or internship to accompany coursework.

 The American Culinary Federation (ACF) accredits training programs throughout the country.
 It also offers a number certification programs that allow chefs to demonstrate abilities and knowledge in culinary arts.
 Certification can help head chefs gain advancement and salary increases.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS) in 2015, chefs and head cooks earned an average annual salary of $45,920.
-The BLS predicted nine percent job growth in this profession from 2014-2024, which is faster than the national average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS) in 2018, chefs and head cooks earned an average annual salary of $48,460.
+The BLS predicted eleven percent job growth in this profession from 2018-2028, which is faster than the national average for all occupations.
 Competition will be strong for higher paying positions, and the BLS noted that creative chefs and head cooks with experience and business skills will have the best employment prospects.